NiklasSchaaf/niklasschaaf.github.io/_pages/about.md

 excerpt: ""
 ---

-I'm a Computational Science MSc student at the Universtiy of Amsterdam with a backround in Geoscience.
+I'm a Computational Science MSc student at the Universtiy of Amsterdam with a background in Geoscience.

 Arctic background
 ======